 Platforms: Windows, PS4, PS Vita, Xbox One, Nintendo Switch, Linux, Mac

 There was a time when Salt and Sanctuary held the title for the best Souls-like 2D action game, at least among certain factions of gamers.

-While it may not feel as impressive in today’s ever-evolving 2D landscape, it still manages to the concept of taking difficult Dark Souls combat and applying it to a 2D format.
+While it may not feel as awe-inspiring in today’s ever-evolving 2D landscape, it still manages to capture the concept of taking challenging Dark Souls combat and applying it to a 2D format.

 In it, you play as a shipwrecked sailor doomed to explore a mysterious island teeming with salt-worn structures, labyrinthine passageways, and aggressive undead nightmares.

 Like Death’s Door, success in combat relies on precise dodges, fast attacks, stamina management, and soul (salt) collecting.